openvinotoolkit/openvino_notebooks/notebooks/210-ct-scan-live-inference/README.md

 CT scans running on a CPU, iGPU, or combining both devices for higher throughput.
 The processed frames are 3D scans that are shown as individual slices.
 The visualization slides through the slices with detected kidneys overlayed in red.
-We provide a pre-trained and quantized model, so running the previous tutorials in the series is not required.
+A pre-trained and quantized model is provided, so running the previous tutorials in the series is not required.

 ## Installation Instructions